chakra-ui/awesome-chakra-ui/README.md

 - [Chakra UI Pro](https://pro.chakra-ui.com/): Beautiful and responsive React components to build your application or marketing pages quicker.
 Created by the makers of Chakra UI.
 - [Chakra Templates](https://chakra-templates.dev/): A growing collection of hand-crafted & responsive Chakra UI templates ready to drop into your React project.
 - [Choc UI](https://choc-ui.com/): A set of accessible and reusable components that are commonly used in web applications.
+- [Cosmos Kit](https://cosmoskit.com/): Set up a modern Cosmos app by running one command, and instantly get a web3 project with Next.js and Chakra UI ready-to-go.
 - [OnlySetups](https://github.com/wobsoriano/onlysetups): OnlyFans, but for pictures of desk setups.
 - [Dokz](https://github.com/remorses/dokz): Effortless documentation with Next.js and MDX.
 - [Opensource.builders](https://github.com/junaid33/opensource.builders): Opensource.builders is a website to find and request open-source alternatives to popular software you already use.